 Vietnam is located in the centre of Southeast Asia with a land area of 331,689 square kilometres.
 It is bordered by China to the north, Laos and Cambodia to the west, and the East Sea to the east.
 Vietnam is in an ideal position for the development of the economy in general, and trade and tourism in particular.
 Its capital is Ha Noi, and its currency is the dong (VND).
 Vietnamese is the national and official language of Vietnam.

-At the time of writing, Vietnam has shifted its focus to adapting and living in a future COVID normal world.
 Moving forward, Vietnam has its sights set on becoming a developing, upper-middle-income country with modern industry by 2030 and a high income, developed country by 2045.
 As the nation becomes more integrated with the regional and global economy, we believe that by standing united and acting with greater resolve, the nation will overcome challenges and achieve a new state of normal.

 PwC Vietnam provides industry-focused assurance, tax, and advisory services to build public trust and enhance value for our clients and stakeholders.
 PwC Vietnam established offices in Ha Noi and Ho Chi Minh City in 1994.
 Our team of more than 1,000 Vietnamese and expatriate staff have a thorough understanding of the economy in which they work and a wide knowledge of policies and procedures covering investment, tax, legal, and accounting in Vietnam.